Improve Your Credit Score

 It’s a Loan

-Charging a purchase to a credit card is like having an interest-free loan.
+Charging a purchase to a credit card is like having an interest-free loan if you pay the full balance every month.
 Most cards offer between 55-62 days before interest charges start accruing.

 If you’ve had to make a big purchase on a credit card because you didn’t have cash, you have that amount of time to pay it off before you have to start paying interest.
 This allows you to spread out the cost of a big purchase over time.